SarthakYadav/GISE-51-pytorch/README.md

 # GISE-51-pytorch

-Official code release for the paper [GISE-51: A scalable isolated sound events dataset]() in pytorch using [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning).
+Official code release for the paper [GISE-51: A scalable isolated sound events dataset](https://arxiv.org/abs/2103.12306) in pytorch using [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning).
 Instructions and implementation for replicating all baseline experiments, including pre-trained models.
 If you use this code or part of it, please cite:
-> Sarthak Yadav, Mary Ellen Foster, "GISE-51: A scalable isolated sound events dataset"
+> Sarthak Yadav and Mary Ellen Foster, "GISE-51: A scalable isolated sound events dataset", arXiv:2103.12306, 2021

 ## About
 Most  of  the  existing  isolated  sound  event  datasets  comprisea small number of sound event classes,  usually 10 to 15,  re-stricted to a small domain, such as domestic and urban soundevents.
 In this work, we introduce GISE-51, a dataset spanning51 isolated sound event classes belonging to a broad domain ofevent types.
 We also release GISE-51-Mixtures, a dataset of 5-second soundscapes with hard-labelled event boundaries synthe-sized from GISE-51 isolated sound events.
 We conduct baselinesound event recognition (SER) experiments on the GISE-51-Mixtures dataset, benchmarking prominent convolutional neu-ral networks, and models trained with the dataset demonstratestrong transfer learning performance on existing audio recog-nition benchmarks.
-Together, GISE-51 and GISE-51-Mixtures attempt to address some of the shortcomings of recent soundevent datasets, providing an open, reproducible benchmark forfuture research along with the freedom to adapt the includedisolated  sound  events  for  domain-specific  applications.
+Together, GISE-51 and GISE-51-Mixtures attempt to address some of the shortcomings of recent soundevent datasets, providing an open, reproducible benchmark forfuture research along with the freedom to adapt the included isolated  sound  events  for  domain-specific  applications.

 This repository contains code for reproducing all experiments done in the paper.
-For more information on the dataset, as well as the pre-trained models, visit [GISE-51: A scalable isolated sound events dataset]()
+For more information on the dataset, as well as the pre-trained models, visit [GISE-51: A scalable isolated sound events dataset](doi.org/10.5281/zenodo.4593514)

 ## Keypoints
 ### In-memory data loading